 GUIDE TABLE OF CONTENTS

-Because of the current global situation, travel guidelines change on a regular basis.
+Because of the current global situation, Kandy travel guidelines change on a regular basis.
 Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before planning a trip to Kandy, be sure to check the Flatten the Curve website for information on travel restrictions to Sri Lanka.
 If you do decide to visit Kandy, then you may want to seriously consider getting travel medical insurance.

 HOW TO APPLY FOR AN ETA TO SRI LANKA

 Applying for an ETA (Electronic Travel Authorization) to Sri Lanka was super fast and easy.
-Everything is done online and my Tourist ETA was emailed to me within minutes of submitting the application and making payment.
+Everything is done through the Sri Lanka ETA website and it was emailed to me within minutes of submitting the application and making payment.
 You can check my post on applying for an ETA to Sri Lanka for a step-by-step process.
 You can also apply for an ETA through iVisa.com.